fluree/kafka/README.md

 ledger should be used for this, or this producer would want to filter out those transactions and not checkpoint or propagate them.

+d) If running Kafka, it also means you are running Zookeeper.
+Zookeeper does this sort of thing for a living.

 ### Duplicates
 If it is possible multiple of this service could be running at the same time, i.e. perhaps via a rolling upgrade, it would mean the same block could be